ADv0rnik/ADv0rnik/README.md

 - 👋 Hi, I’m Alex Dvornik
-- 👀 I’m interested in science and technologies
+- 👀 I’m interested in science and technologies.
+I also like dogs
 - 🌱 I’m currently learning python and golang
 - 📫 You can email me on aadvornik@gmail.com